The Maldives is one of the most consistent surf zones on the planet.

 We don’t recommend surfing in the Malé Atolls at this time of year.
 The SE trade winds are not yet producing swell and the wind is onshore at most spots.
 If you want to surf the Maldives at this time, head South!

-These months are generally considered to be the shoulder season and can be fantastic months for surf all over the Maldives.
+For those in the know, shoulder season can be a fantastic for surf all over the Maldives.

 The Indian Ocean begins producing the SE swells which light up the Malé Atolls.
 At these times of the year, the swell machine is warming up or cooling down.
 Whilst consistent, swells are normally in the ‘fun sized’ range.
 This makes the shoulder season a fantastic time for intermediate surfers and those not as confident in bigger waves.
 This period of transition between the two monsoon wind patterns causes very light or no wind on many days.
 If you like your surfing tropical, fun sized and glassy, come and join us in the shoulder season!

-The Central Atolls are also a fantastic option with super glassy conditions and reefs picking up pulses from both the SE and SW.
+The Central Atolls are also a fantastic option, with glassy conditions and a variety of spots exposed to both SE and SW swells.
 Loads of waves and not many people.
 Dreamy.

 This is prime swell producing time in the Indian Ocean.
 The waves are incredibly consistent and trade winds have settled into their steady flow.

 The Southern Hemisphere winter is peak Maldives surf season for both the Malé and Central Atolls.
-Certainly it is peak swell season for the Southern Atolls too but with the wind blowing onshore at most spots, either lucky ‘in between’ days or lesser surfed corners will be the pick.
+Whilst the Southern Atolls also cop the most swell at this time of year, the wind blows onshore, meaning either lucky ‘in between’ days or lesser surfed corners will be the pick.

 Seasonal data shows both the Malé and Central Atolls receive consistent swells in the 5-6ft range throughout this period.
 This time of year is also when those big Indian Ocean bomb swells are most likely to occur.
-The winds blow consistently offshore from the WSW at the vast majority of spots allowing us to surf perfect conditions every day.
+WNW trade-winds blow consistently offshore at the vast majority of spots allowing for great conditions every day.
 In typical fashion, this time of year is the most popular for visiting surfers.
-However, bigger swells light up more spots which really helps to spread the crowd.
-The bigger swells that come through at this time will also awaken less commonly surfed spots which are not on most people’s radar.
-Join one of our surf coaching trips to take your surfing to the next level and find out what keeps people coming back year after year!
+However, bigger swells light up more spots, spreading the crowd and lighting up hidden corners.
+We run our advanced surf coaching trips during this window as it offers the chance to score the biggest and best waves in the Maldives.

 Empty perfection in the North Malé Atolls – June